Abu Musab al-Zarqawi: U.S. conclusion

-A CIA report in late 2004 concluded that there was no evidence Saddam's government was involved or even aware of this medical treatment, and found no conclusive evidence the regime had harbored Zarqawi.
-A U.S. official told Reuters that the report was a mix of new information and a look at some older information and did not make any final judgments or come to any definitive conclusions.
+A CIA report in late 2004 concluded that there was no evidence Saddam's government was involved or even aware of this medical treatment, and found no conclusive evidence the regime had harbored al-Zarqawi.
+A U.S. official stated that the report was a mix of new information and a look at some older information and did not make any final judgments or come to any definitive conclusions.
 "To suggest the case is closed on this would not be correct," the official said.
-A U.S. official familiar with the report told Knight-Ridder, "what is indisputable is that Zarqawi was operating out of Baghdad and was involved in a lot of bad activities."
-Another U.S. official summarized the report as such: "The evidence is that Saddam never gave Zarqawi anything."
+A U.S. official familiar with the report told Knight-Ridder, "what is indisputable is that al-Zarqawi was operating out of Baghdad and was involved in a lot of bad activities."
+Another U.S. official summarized the report as such: "The evidence is that Saddam never gave al-Zarqawi anything."

-According to the 2004 Senate Report on Prewar Intelligence, "The CIA provided four reports detailing the debriefings of Abu Zubaydah, a captured senior coordinator for al-Qaida responsible for training and recruiting.
-Abu Zubaydah said that he was not aware of a relationship between Iraq and al-Qaida.
-He also said, however, that any relationship would be highly compartmented and went on to name al-Qaida members who he thought had good contacts with the Iraqis.
-For instance, Abu Zubaydah indicated that he had heard that an important al-Qaida associate, Abu Mus'ab al-Zarqawi, and others had good relationships with Iraqi Intelligence."
+According to the 2004 Senate Report on Prewar Intelligence, "The CIA provided four reports detailing the debriefings of Abu [Zubaydah] ...
+Zubaydah said that he was not aware of a relationship between Iraq and al-Qaeda.
+He also said, however, that any relationship would be highly compartmented, and went on to name al-Qaeda members who he thought had good contacts with the Iraqis.
+For instance, Abu Zubaydah indicated that he had heard that [al-Zarqawi] and others had good relationships with Iraqi Intelligence."

-A classified memo obtained by Stephen F. Hayes, prepared by Undersecretary of Defense for Policy Douglas J. Feith in response to questions posed by the Senate Intelligence Committee as part of its investigation into prewar intelligence, stated the following regarding al-Zarqawi:
+A classified memo obtained by Stephen F. Hayes, prepared by Undersecretary of Defense for Policy Douglas Feith in response to questions posed by the Senate Intelligence Committee as part of its investigation into prewar intelligence, stated the following regarding al-Zarqawi:

-Sensitive reporting indicates senior terrorist planner and close al Qaeda associate al Zarqawi has had an operational alliance with Iraqi officials.
-As of October 2002, al Zarqawi maintained contacts with the IIS to procure weapons and explosives, including surface-to-air missiles from an IIS officer in Baghdad.
-According to sensitive reporting, al Zarqawi was setting up sleeper cells in Baghdad to be activated in case of a U.S. occupation of the city, suggesting his operational cooperation with the Iraqis may have deepened in recent months.
+Sensitive reporting indicates senior terrorist planner and close al-Qaeda associate al-Zarqawi has had an operational alliance with Iraqi officials.
+As of October 2002, al-Zarqawi maintained contacts with the IIS to procure weapons and explosives, including surface-to-air missiles from an IIS officer in Baghdad.
+According to sensitive reporting, al-Zarqawi was setting up sleeper cells in Baghdad to be activated in case of a U.S. occupation of the city, suggesting his operational cooperation with the Iraqis may have deepened in recent months.
 Such cooperation could include IIS provision of a secure operating bases [sic] and steady access to arms and explosives in preparation for a possible U.S. invasion.
-Al Zarqawi's procurements from the Iraqis also could support al Qaeda operations against the U.S. or its allies elsewhere.
+Al-Zarqawi's procurements from the Iraqis also could support al-Qaeda operations against the U.S. or its allies elsewhere.